cmharlow/rialto-wiki/Vitro-Data-Ingest-Options.md

+_Note these are not in any order of preference or feasibility_

 ## 1. Load data using the `SparqlUpdate` API

 The Vitro `SparqlUpdateApi` code is accessible via a tomcat servlet that takes a request with an update param.
 The request string is literally the `update=INSERT DATA {}` wrapper syntax for the inserted triples.
 The `SparqlUpdateApiController` class takes the value of update as a string and performs the update using the Jena Sparql api.